In Brief

 Harvard psychologist Daniel Wegner spent his career studying what he called "the illusion of conscious will."
 His conclusion: the feeling that you are the author of your actions is not a direct perception of reality.
 It is an inference — a story your brain tells you after the fact.
 The feeling of freedom is not evidence of freedom.
 It is a construction.
 You do not directly perceive yourself willing an action.
 You infer it.
 And inferences can be wrong.

-You are not the author of your thoughts.
-You are the audience.
+You are not always the author of your thoughts.
+Often you are their first reader.

 The Death of "I Chose God"